Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Concurrency

-The Go ThinClient is safe for concurrent use by multiple goroutines: its connection state, current PKI document, and in-flight request tracking are guarded internally, so the cancel-from-another-goroutine patterns shown in the how-to guide are sound.
-The Rust and Python bindings are async: an instance is driven from its runtime (a Tokio task or an asyncio event loop) and follows that runtime’s ordinary conventions rather than offering an independent thread-safety guarantee.
+The Go ThinClient is safe for concurrent use by multiple goroutines.
+Because its connection state, current PKI document, and in-flight request tracking are guarded internally, the cancel-from-another-goroutine patterns shown in the how-to guide are sound.
+The Rust and Python bindings are async.
+An instance is driven from its runtime (a Tokio task or an asyncio event loop) and follows that runtime’s ordinary conventions rather than offering an independent thread-safety guarantee.

 Connection Management